 2. Don’t Pose Too Close to Wild Animals

 During your hike or family outing in Rocky Mountain National Park, you may stumble upon a group of grazing elk or even see a bear from a distance.
 It is very important to realize that these animals are wild.
 Do not get close when trying to snap a photo of the animals.
+Remember to keep your distance of at least 25 yards between you and an elk or moose.
+You should have 100 yards between you and a bear.
 A selfie or close-up shot could put you in danger.
 The park’s animals are not behind fences or in cages and can charge and seriously injure those trying to photograph them too closely.

 Elk have been known to charge people during breeding season in the fall months.
 In September 2015, a tourist just outside of Rocky Mountain National Park in Estes Park was gored by an elk after standing in the middle of a herd.
 He did survive.